May 17-22, 2025

 Will my child get to room with their friends?

-Each cabin is anticipated to be grouped by age and sex and will not be more than 2 years apart in age at the elementary and middle school level.
+Each cabin is anticipated to be grouped by age and sex and will not be more than 3 years apart in age.
 We want kids to succeed and therefore will make every effort to try to make sure that every child has at least ONE friend in their cabin with them so that they feel supported by a peer in addition to their chaperones.
 We want everyone to succeed and we want to have an inclusive cabin culture for all.
-We will ask you to list 4 fellow Prismarians that you child knows to help make this happen.
-If your child is new to Prisma or does not have a close friend coming to camp - our goal is to make sure that every cabin is a team that is supportive of all in their cabin! :)

 When can we officially sign up?

-Registration will open Thursday, March 13th.
-A non-refundable $300 deposit is due within a week of registering.
-Our parent volunteers will circle back with how to make your final payment on or before May 1, 2025.
+Registration will open by February 26th.
+A non-refundable 50% deposit is due within a week of registering.
+Final payment is due by April 17th, 2026.
 Because we need to pay for kids in advance, no refunds can be given if your child is not able to attend.

 When will payment be due?